China has a long and rich incense culture, and is a major incense producer in the world today.

 The musk smell is extremely rich, complex and long-lasting.
 It is usually described as earthy, woody, and not at all fresh or light.
 Because of this reason, it is almost always used as a base smell for fragrances.

 Today the name has come to encompass a broader array of plants and animal products that have a similar smell.
 Because the musk deer was historically killed for its musk pod, its numbers have dwindled significantly world-wide, and these other products or synthetic musk have replaced natural musk use in incense.
-Musk is an ingredient in Tibetan Earths in our Harmony Collection.
+We use musk grass as a substitute in quite a few of the blends in our premium collection.

 A musk pod from the musk deer